pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 4. Archive and Backup info files are required to exist in order for archives and backups to be verified
 5. A valid manifest file will be required to verify backup files
 6. The archive-start and archive-stop for a single backup (not a set) will never cross a timeline
+7. Neither links nor tables spaces will be verified

 # Design